-These complications include increased heart disease, retinopathy, nephropathy ending in renal failure, neuropathy, foot and leg ulcers, impotence, and the inhibition of many important metabolic enzymes.
-Most of these complications are due to hyperglycemic-induced increase reactive oxygen species (ROS) that cause glucose-induced activation of protein kinase c, increased formation of glucose-derived advanced glycation end products (AGEs) and increased glucose flux through the aldose reductase pathway.
-These vascular complications are cumulative, but preventable.
+These complications include increased heart disease, retinopathy, nephropathy ending in renal failure, neuropathy, foot, and leg ulcers, impotence, and the inhibition of many important metabolic enzymes.
+Most of these complications are due to hyperglycemia-induced increase reactive oxygen species (ROS) that cause glucose-induced activation of protein kinase c, increased formation of glucose-derived advanced glycation end products (AGEs) and increased glucose flux through the aldose reductase pathway.
+These vascular complications are cumulative but preventable.

 Maintaining proper blood glucose is vital to preventing these complications.
 Additionally, there are a number of natural ingredients that can prevent and even reverse the progress toward these devastating complications.

 Mehdi MZ, Srivastava AK: Organo-vanadium compounds are potent activators of the protein kinase B signaling pathway and protein tyrosine phosphorylation: mechanism of insulinomimesis.
 Arch Biochem Biophys.
 2005 Aug 15;440(2):158-64.